Karaca7/todoapp/Readme.md

 As the name suggests, Todo app is a task app.
 It has the features of creating, searching, deleting, completing, editing your To dollars.
-creation: you can create new todos with or without pictures. search features: search by name and search by date are available.
+creation: you can create new todos with or without pictures. search features: search by name and search by date are available. // If a date search is desired, it must be filled in completely.
 delete: you can delete a todo that you have completed.
 edit: you can re-edit an incorrectly created todo.